Aldenmaiyor1/SteamGameApp/README.md

 <br>

 However, there is no way to go back to homepage from user page.
 To solve this problem, a file called _layout.jsx was created.
 Inside this file, we can make use of Stack layout and Stack.screen from expo router, which wraps the native stack navigator from react navigation.
 Stack will create a back button for users to navigate back to main page (in this case is to navigate back to index.jsx)
 •	<Stack.Screen name={routeName} /> component will statically configure screen options.
-[3].
-Please make sure routeName matches the file name
+Make sure routeName matches the file name
 •	You can also set the styling of the header here like this:
 <br>
 ![image](https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Aldenmaiyor1/assets/140029118/f43edfe6-c0ce-468d-9ad2-08a9d7f894e2)